gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 At the current stage, the evidence supports a stronger claim:

-> the protocol generates repeatable regime structure under disciplined role separation and bounded information flow.
+> the protocol now generates repeatable regime structure, bounded recovery and recontact behavior, and saturated endurance under repeated unchanged cross-class pressure through disciplined role separation and bounded information flow.

 This is the central threshold crossed so far.